Towards a Better Understanding of (Partial Weighted) MaxSAT Proof Systems: Introduction

-This paper contributes in both directions\footnote{A preliminary version of some of the contributions presented in this paper appear in \cite{DBLP:conf/aaai/LarrosaR20} and \cite{SATLarrosa20}.}.
-First, we extend some classic proof complexity concepts (i.e, entailment, completeness, etc) to facilitate a proof complexity approach to MaxSAT\footnote{Note that most recent related work \cite{DBLP:conf/aaai/BonetBIMM18} and \cite{DBLP:journals/eccc/FilmusMSV20} restricts itself to refutations of hard formulas.}.
+This paper contributes in both directions\footnote{A preliminary version of this paper appear in \cite{DBLP:conf/aaai/LarrosaR20} and \cite{SATLarrosa20}.}.
+First, we extend some classic proof complexity concepts (i.e, entailment, completeness, etc) to facilitate a proof complexity approach to MaxSAT.
 One interesting result is that, similarly to what happens in SAT, refutational completeness makes completeness somehow redundant or, in other words, that a MaxSAT solver can be used to prove or disprove entailment.
 We also introduce \textit{split} and \textit{virtual}, two new MaxSAT inference rules that complement MaxSAT resolution.
-We show that each add-on makes a provable stronger system.
+We show that each add-on makes a stronger system.
 More precisely, we show that: the proof system containing only resolution (\textbf{Res}) is sound and refutationally complete; adding the split rule (\textbf{ResS}) we get completeness and (unlike what happens in SAT) exponential speed-up in certain refutations; further adding the virtual rule (\textbf{ResSV}), which allows to keep negative weights during proofs, we get further exponential speed-up by capturing the concept of \textit{circular proofs} \cite{DBLP:conf/sat/AtseriasL19}.
 It is known that SAT circular proofs can efficiently refute the Pigeon Hole Principle.
 We show that \textbf{ResSV} can refute \textit{hard} and \textit{soft} versions of the Pigeon Hole Principle.
 From our work we also get the interesting and unexpected result that in some cases rephrasing a SAT refutation as a MaxSAT entailment may transform the problem from exponentially hard to polynomial when using \textbf{ResSV}.

 Figure \ref{fig:resumen} summarizes the main contributions of the paper in terms of comparing the different proof systems.
-The top row considers the general case of MaxSAT proofs and the bottom row considers the particular case of SAT refutations (i.e, refutation of MaxSAT formulas with hard clauses, only) as in \cite{DBLP:conf/sat/IgnatievMM17,DBLP:journals/eccc/FilmusMSV20}
+The top row considers the general case of MaxSAT proofs and the bottom row considers the particular case of SAT refutations (i.e, refutation of MaxSAT formulas with hard clauses, only) as considered in \cite{DBLP:conf/sat/IgnatievMM17,DBLP:journals/eccc/FilmusMSV20,DBLP:conf/aaai/BonetBIMM18,DBLP:conf/sat/BonetL20}.